cytopia/devilbox/docs/getting-started/enter-the-php-container.rst

 Enter the PHP container
 ***********************

-Another core feature of the Devilbox is, to be totally independent of what you have or have not installed on your host operating system.
+Another core feature of the Devilbox, is to be totally independent of what you have or have not installed on your host operating system.

 The Devilbox already ships with many common developer tools which are installed inside each PHP